lubeda/EsphoMaTrix/README.md

     .....
 ```

+### Time component

+Since it is a clock you need a time component e.g. [homeassistant](https://esphome.io/components/time/homeassistant.html).
+It is referenced by its ID under `time_component` The display shows `!t!` until the time source is valid.

 ### Font
 Download a small "pixel" TTF-font, i use ["monobit.ttf"](https://www.google.com/search?q=monobit.ttf).
 You can modify this font with [FontForge](https://fontforge.org/) and added **€** on base of a **E** and so on.
 Due to copyright I can't provide my modified version :-(.
 Not all fonts are suitable for this minimalistic display.
 There are public domain fonts wich work well on the display e.g. [DMDSmall](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=5993), details on alternative fonts are [here](https://blakadder.com/esphome-pixel-clock/#fonts).